 HK chief says opponents of security law are "enemy of the people"

 Hong Kong leader Carrie Lam on Tuesday urged opponents of Beijing's plan to impose national security legislation in the financial hub to stop "smearing" the effort, saying those who did were "the enemy of the people".
-Beijing last month announced a plan to introduce legislation in Hong Kong to tackle secession, subversion, terrorism and foreign interference.
+Beijing last month announced a plan to introduce legislation in Hong Kong to tackle secession, subversion, terrorism, and foreign interference and which could see Chinese security agencies set up bases in the city.

-Critics see it as the most serious threat to a "one country, two systems" formula, agreed when the former British colony returned to Chinese rule in 1997, aimed at ensuring its freedoms and role as a global financial centre.
-The Chinese government and Lam's Beijing-backed city administration say the law will not curtail freedoms but will target a small number of "troublemakers" and help bring stability after a year of anti-government protests.
+Critics see the law as the most serious threat to a "one country, two systems" formula, agreed when the former British colony returned to Chinese rule in 1997, aimed at ensuring its freedoms and role as a global financial center.
+The Chinese government and Lam' s Beijing-backed city administration say the law will not curtail freedoms but will target a small number of "troublemakers" and help bring stability after a year of anti-government protests.

+Hong Kong's borders are almost completely closed and groups are limited to eight people although life has largely returned to normal.
+Trains, busses, and ferries are once again packed at rush hour as most workers are back in their offices and schools have reopened.
+Nightlife has recovered most of its vibrancy.

-The rules have helped limit numbers at demonstrations, with police citing the coronavirus in rejecting applications for rallies.
+The curb on gatherings has helped limit numbers at demonstrations, with police citing the coronavirus in rejecting applications for rallies, to the anger of democracy activists.
+The government says the restriction has no political motive and is needed to stop the coronavirus.

 - READ MORE ON: